Little Lord Fauntleroy Suits: Garments

 Blouses/Collars

 The classic Fauntleroy suit of the mid-1880s was worn with blouses that had lace collars.
 The blouse was a very important part of the Fauntleroy style.
-After the turn of tghe 20th century, ruffled collars became more common.
-The Fauntleroy blouse that the boy here wears is a good example of this (figure 1).
+They were done with large rulled collars, some times trimmed with lace.
+The Fauntleroy blouse that the boy here wears is a good example of this and you can see the eyelet lace (figure 1).
 Note that you almost can not see the jacket.
-Some boys wore pin-on lace collars rather than a fancy blouse.
+Some boys wore pin-on lace collars rather than a fancy blouses with ruffled collars.
 It is not always easy to tell if the collar and cuffs are actually part of the blouse or not.
 Fauntleroy blouses or trim items like collars and cuffs were not always worn with actual Fauntleroy suits.
-Rather they might be worn with regular sack suits, giving the impression of a Fauntleroy suit.
+Rather they might be worn with regular regular sack suits, giving the impression of a Fauntleroy suit.
 Because the Fauntleroy suit was especially popular in America, the Fauntleroy blouse was also an especially popular American style.

 Bows